SUSE/skuba/README.md

 depending on your needs this setup can be as advanced as required.
 Please, refer to our Deployment Guide to find out.

+The target nodes must have some packages already preinstalled:

+  * docker
+  * kubelet
+  * kubeadm

+The terraform based deployments are taking care of fulfilling these requirements.

 ## Creating a cluster

 Go to any directory in your machine, e.g. `~/clusters`.
 From there, execute: